tgross/blog.0x74696d.com/content/posts/2021-09-26-embedded-wasm-shell.md

 This wrapper is calling into functions that return a `Result` and then it's responsible for writing that response back.
-The `kv_get` implementation is fairly slim as a result:
+The `kv_get` implementation can be fairly slim:

 ```rust
 fn kv_get(